tpalinski/slim-microtemplate/README.md

 This is the main business logic directory that you will work the most in

 #### `Application`
 Here is your http communication layer, with custom middleware and route handlers living here.
 Additionally, app settings are defined here.
+Some basic APCU based cache implementation can be also found here.

 #### `Domain`
 All abstract things such as interfaces and abstract classes should live here.
 For Doctrine entities, `Entity` directory should be where you put them, since this is the default directory where metadata is searched for.